shakey0/DjangoGym/README.md

 pip install -r requirements.txt
 ```

-Run the following command to create the dev database:
+Run the following commands to create the dev database:
 (If you haven't, install and setup PostgreSQL on your machine.)
 ```bash
 createdb DjangoGymData